matthew4218/MPC-JF/README.md

 - ``` MPCJF.ps1 ``` : Do not delete.
 Main Script.
 - ``` MPCJF.reg ``` : Do not delete.
 You may need to run it again if the script don't run anymore, maybe after some MPC updates.
 - ``` Install-MPCJF-HiddenProtocol.ps1 ``` : One time run to hide the Powershell window at MPC launch.
 You may need to run it again if the script don't run hidden anymore
 - ``` MPCJF.js ``` : backup file of the main browser script, it's also in ViolentMonkey in your browser.
-Use this one if an auto-update of the script have broken things for you.
+Use this one if an auto-update of the script have broken things for your version.

 ---